-The UK National Crime Agency last week announced that it had been granted the power to enforce an Unexplained Wealth Order (UWO) worth £22 million and freeze the two properties of the ultimate owner identified only as an “Asian Politician”.
+The UK National Crime Agency last week announced that it had been granted the power to enforce an Unexplained Wealth Order (UWO) worth £22 million and freeze two properties of a person identified as the ultimate owner and an “Asian politician”.
 Having come into force on the 31st of January, 2018, the swift use of UWOs indicates the authorities’ willingness to stem the flow of illicit wealth and tackle money laundering through British prime real estate.

 The United Kingdom has been one such country.
 Lack of stringent controls over the flow of money coming into the UK for decades has allowed the political elite of several countries to hide their wealth without scrutiny.

 UWOs are the latest effort of the UK government in an effort to curb such corruption and bring an end to the image of the UK as a safe haven for corrupt wealth.

 Upon the application of law enforcement agencies, a UWO is issued by the High Court, asking for an explanation of the sources of an individual’s wealth.

 The High Court issues the order where the following three tests are to be met: